 We will ask you for proof of your identity and your circumstances.
 For this we will check the information held on our records and we may contact other organisations in connection with your circumstances.
 We will contact you if we need more information.

-If you are unhappy with our decision, you can ask for the decision to be looked at again.
+If you are unhappy with our decision about your claim, you can ask for the decision to be looked at again.
 This is called a first tier review.

 To ask for a review please write to us at the address below within 20 days of our original decision.
 Explain why you think the decision was wrong.
 The letter should be signed by the person who made the original claim.